tobixen/calendar-cli/NEXT_LEVEL.md

 ## Standards as they are now:

+### Calendar resource object types

 The RFC specifies three different kind of calendar resource object types, it's the VJOURNAL, VTODO and VEVENT.
-From a technical point of view, the differences are mostly those:

-* The VEVENT has a DTEND, the VTODO has a DUE, and the VJOURNAL ... has neither.
-* The VEVENT is generally expected to have a DTSTART.
+From a technical point of view, the differences are mostly in what timestamps the object holds.
+The VEVENT has a DTEND, the VTODO has a DUE, and the VJOURNAL ... has neither.
+The VEVENT is generally expected to have a DTSTART.
 The VJOURNAL is generally expected to have a DTSTART set to a date.
 A VTODO need not have a DTSTART.
+There is also the STATE field that can have different values depending on the object type.
+I think all other differences enforced by the RFC is minor.

 Calendaring systems usually have very different user interfaces for tasks and events (and journals are generally not used).
 Generally, tasks can be "striked out", but they don't stick very well to the calendar.
 None of the three types are well-suited for tracking the time spent working on a task or attending to a meeting.

-VJOURNAL entries on a calendar is meant exactly for meeting notes ... probably as well as recording things like who was really participating in an event, unfortunately not possible to track how much time they spend on it (A journal entry cannot have a duration or an end timestamp).
+VJOURNAL entries on a calendar is the correct place to store meeting notes ... probably as well as recording things like who was really participating in an event.
+It can also be used for recording a diary or make other notes on what one has done during the day.

-Tasks may have a DTSTART and either a DUE or a DURATION; the latter two are interchangable, the standard defines that the DURATION is the difference between DTSTART and DUE.
-The standard is a bit unclear on exactly what those timestamps are to be used for.
-I assume the DUE is the due date where a task should be completed.
-This may be a very hard due date (i.e. the task "packing the suitcase" obviously needs to be done before the plane departure).
-It makes sense to let DURATION be the time estimate for the task, then DTSTART will be the latest possible start time if the task is to be completed before the DUE date.
-Obviously, if one expects to spend half an hour packing the suitcase and one needs to rush out the door at 19:30, one ought to start packing the suit case long before 19:30.
-This breaks with my usage up until now; I've used DTSTART as the earliest point of time I'm planning to consider to start working on the task (and sometimes this may also be a well-defined timestamp - the suitcase probably shouldn't be packed several days before departure).
+VEVENT and VTODO is generally optimized for keeping information about the future - while VJOURNAL is supposed to be used for keeping information about the past.
+However, the RFC is not explicit on this, and I haven't heard of any implementations that denies one creating tasks/events with timestamps in the past nor journals with DTSTART in the future.

+### More on timestamps

+A VJOURNAL can only contain a DTSTART, and no DURATION or DTEND.
+This makes it impossible to use the VJOURNAL to track how much time has been spent.
+I think this is stupid - as written above, time tracking is something we would like to do at the calendar level, and since it's information on things that has already happened, VJOURNAL is the only logic place to put it.

+A VTODO may have a DTSTART and a DUE.
+I think the DUE timestamp is relatively easy to define, it's the time you, your leader, your customer and/or your significant other and/or other relevant parties expects the task to be completed.
+It may be a hard deadline, or it may be a "soft" target that may be pushed on later.
+The DTSTART is however a bit more tricky, I can see the field being used for quite different purposes:

+* The earliest possible time one can start working with a task (or the earliest possible time one expects to be able to start working with it)
+* The time one is actually planning to start working with it
+* The latest possible time one can start working with it, and still be done before the due time.
+* The time one actually started working with the task

+As an example, consider a tax report to be filled out and sent to the authorities, the latest at the end of April.
+Consider that one will have to pay fines if it is not delivered before midnight the night before 1st of May.
+One cannot start with it before all the data one needs is available, perhaps 1st of April is the earliest one can start.
+One may plan to work with during a specific Sunday in the middle of April.
+If it takes three hours to complete the report, the very latest one can start is at 21:00 night before the 1st of May, but it would be very silly to actually start at that time.
+And perhaps one actually got started with it at noon at the 25th of April.

+A VEVENT and a VTODO may take a DURATION, but it cannot be combined with DTEND or DUE.
+While the RFC is not explicit on it, it is my understanding that DURATION and DTEND/DUE is interchangable - if DTSTART and DTEND/DUE is set, the DURATION is implicitly the difference between those two - an object with DTSTART and DURATION set is equivalent with an object with DTSTART and DTEND/DUE set.
+For the rest of the document, DURATION is understood to be the difference between DTSTART and DTEND/DUE.
+In my head, tasks have a DUE and a DURATION while the DTSTART is a bit more abstranct.
+Hence, setting or changing the DURATION of a task may efficiently mean "setting the DTSTART" - and the definition of DTSTART depends on the definition of DURATION.
+Is the DURATION the time estimate for completing the task?
+Then DTSTART will have to be the very latest one can start with the task and still complete before the DUE.

+Other observations:

 * It is possible to specify that a task should be a recurring task, but there is no explicit support in the RFC of completing an occurrence.
 In the existing version of calendar-cli, a new "historic" task instance is created and marked complete, while dtstart is bumped in the "open" task.  (there is an alternative interpretation of "recurring task", it could mean "let's work on project A every Tuesday after lunch, all until it's completed").